-2022 MODELS

-S2 YACHTS, INC. LIMITED WARRANTY COVERAGE
+2024 MODELS TIARA YACHTS, INC. LIMITED WARRANTY COVERAGE

-S2 Yachts, Inc. (S2) provides limited warranty coverage on Tiara Yachts products sold for use by retail (non-commercial) customers, as described in this Limited Warranty.
-For customers in the U.S.: this warranty gives you specific legal rights; you also may have other rights, which vary from state to state.
-For customers in the European Union: the purchaser may have additional legal rights under applicable national legislation governing the sale of consumer goods, and those ights (if applicable) are not affected by this warranty.
-This warranty is provided only to the original purchaser of the boat from an authorized S2 Yachts dealer, but can be transferred to subsequent owners.
-Contact S2's Customer Relations Department if you need information about transferring this warranty.
-No warranty coverage is provided to subsequent owners unless they follow S2's transfer procedures.
+Tiara Yachts, Inc. (Tiara) provides limited warranty coverage on Tiara Yachts products sold for use by retail (non-commercial) customers, as described in this Limited Warranty.
+For customers in the U.S.: this warranty gives you specific legal rights; you also may have other rights which vary from state to state.
+For customers in the European Union: the purchaser may have additional legal rights under applicable national legislation governing the sale of consumer goods, and those rights (if applicable) are not affected by this warranty.
+This warranty is provided only to the original purchaser of the boat from an authorized Tiara Yachts dealer but can be transferred to subsequent owners.
+Contact Tiara's Customer Relations Department if you need information about transferring this warranty.
+No warranty coverage is provided to subsequent owners unless they follow Tiara's transfer procedures.
 This warranty does not extend or apply to anyone else.
-The terms of this written warranty cannot be changed or modified, except by a written agreement signed by an officer of S2 Yachts, Inc.
+The terms of this warranty cannot be changed or modified, except by a written agreement signed by an officer of Tiara Yachts, Inc.